-- Brand Exposure: By providing services for free, vendors hope to expose potential future customers to their software by building brand recognition and expertise.
-Microsoft offers programs like the MSDNAA, now DreamSpark, that provide a wide range of programming development software and educational resources to students so that they may experience a development environment that they are likely to encounter in their future careers.
+- Brand exposure: By providing services for free, vendors hope to expose potential future customers to their software by building brand recognition and expertise.
+Microsoft offers programs that provide a wide range of programming development software and educational resources to students so that they may experience a development environment that they are likely to encounter in their future careers.
 Similar thoughts apply to providing the O365 suite, exposure to software, developing expertise all of which are useful in their future endeavours.

 How difficult will it be to use O365?

-If a decision is made to implement O365, Information Technology Services will initiate a tri-campus wide education campaign for the available cloud services; however, most of the services such as e-mail and calendaring will remain the same if the user is taking advantage of popular desktop clients such as Outlook, MacMail and other desktop e-mail clients.
+If a decision is made to implement O365, Information Technology Services will initiate a University-wide education campaign for the available cloud services.
+Most of the services such as email and calendaring will remain the same if the user is taking advantage of popular desktop clients such as Outlook, MacMail and other desktop email clients.

 What features will I have that I don’t currently have available?

 The following new features will be available if O365 is implemented: